 “It was an institutional way of life.
 ‘You must get up now, you must eat now, you must go to bed now.’
 It was an awful setting for a young person.
 It was like a bad dream that I’ve now woken up from.”

-As a resident at Youngcare’s apartments at Sinnamon Park, Brisbane, Julia has a new lease on life.
-She is often down at the shops and helps out at Youngcare head office and various events.
+As a resident at WesleyCare Sinnamon Park, built by Youngcare, Julia has a new lease on life.
+She is often down at the shops and volunteers at Youngcare fundraising events.